jmalone506/carrestore/README.md

 ## Description:
   [Deployed Link: xx.herokuapp.com/](xx.herokuapp.com/)

-Car Hacks is a xx application that allows
+Car Hacks is a MERN application that allows

 ![Screenshot of table]()